 - Submit appropriate supplemental application materials, such as department application, letter of intent, letters of recommendation, copy of teaching certificate, or recent exam scores as stated in the program description.
 It is the applicant’s responsibility to review the individual program admissions requirements before re-applying to determine if supplemental materials are required.
 Individual program descriptions may be found in the Graduate Programs section.

 - Submit official transcripts from all colleges and universities attended that are not on file in the Graduate School.
-Hard copy transcripts must be received in sealed envelopes with other application materials.
+Hard copy transcripts must be received in sealed envelopes.
+Official electronic transcripts must be sent directly from the institution to the Graduate (firstname.lastname@example.org).
 Buffalo State students are not required to submit transcripts, as the Graduate School will obtain Buffalo State transcripts; however, if applicant attended other institutions these transcripts must be provided even if sent at time of a previous application.